Skip to main content

 The Cardiovascular System and Testosterone

-The relationship between testosterone and the is not a simple one.
+The relationship between testosterone and the cardiovascular system is not a simple one.
 Decades of research have explored this connection, revealing a landscape of interconnected effects.
 Low endogenous testosterone levels have been associated in some observational studies with an increased prevalence of certain cardiovascular risk factors.

 Conversely, the administration of exogenous testosterone requires vigilance because of its physiological effects.
 The key is to recognize that TRT does not operate in a vacuum; it initiates a cascade of biochemical responses that must be understood and tracked.